stborchert/shs/README.txt

 -- SUMMARY --

-The Simple hierarchical select module displays selected taxonomy fields as hierarchical selects on node creation/edit forms and as exposed filter in views.
+The 'Simple hierarchical select' module displays selected taxonomy fields as hierarchical selects on entity forms and as exposed filter in views.

 -- REQUIREMENTS --

-Taxonomy module (Drupal core) needs to be enabled.
+The 'Taxonomy' module (Drupal core) needs to be enabled.

 -- INSTALLATION --

-* Install as usual, see http://drupal.org/documentation/install/modules-themes/modules-7
+* Install as usual, see https://www.drupal.org/documentation/install/modules-themes/modules-8
   for further information.